insighio/docs/content/cloudplatform/ui/plugins/_index.en.md

 3. The plugins service uses the predefined decoder to extract the "External Device ID" and the message itself from the payload.
 4. The service maps the External Device ID to a device on the insigh.io platform and stores the message for that device.

+{{% notice note %}}
+Project viewers cannot create plugin rules, brokers, servers and/or decoders.
+Also, project editors cannot delete already created plugins entities.
+The relevant buttons are disabled.
+{{% /notice %}}

 ### Decoders

-Regardless the selected communication protocol, each plugin needs to use a predefined decoder for the incoming messages.
-The decoder is a JavaScript function that receives as input the payload and returns an object with two key-value pairs: the device id and the message in the SenML format, which is the supported format for the insigh.io platform.
+Regardless of the selected communication protocol, each plugin needs to use a predefined decoder for the incoming messages.
+The role of the decoder is to parse the incoming message and transform it to the appropriate (i.e., SenML) format for the Console.
+The decoder can also transform the message contents if required.
+It is a JavaScript function that receives as input the payload and returns an object with two key-value pairs: the device id and the message in the SenML format, which is the supported format for the insigh.io platform.
 There are several predefined decoders that cover common scenarios:

 - **The Things** decoder supports LoRaWAN scenarios on TheThings Network
 - **ChirpStack** decoder supports LoRaWAN scenarios on the ChirpStack network server
 - **Astrocast** decoder supports Satellite IoT scenarios using Astrocast's constellation
 - **Sensoneo** decoder supports decoding data from the Sensoneo platform
 - **ADCON** decoder supports decoding data files from an FTP server, containing data in the ADCON format
+- **Elsys** decoder supports Elsys devices
+- **Milesight-EM300** and **Milesight-WT201** decoders support Milesight devices
+- **BMeters Hydrodigit** decoder supports the relevant BMeters device

 ![Plugins Decoders](/images/console_tutorial/plugins_all_decoders.png?width=60pc)